 A newborn will never fall into a perfect schedule at this point.
 The term schedule can mean rigidity and I firmly believe that new parents and newborns need flexibility this early in the game.

 A newborn’s naps can range from 20 minutes up to 2.5 hours at this stage and can take time to develop.
+If your baby only naps 30 minutes, that’s okay!
+They’ll slowly be able to extend their sleep cycles.

 Sample Newborn Baby Schedules